Twitter API for Topic Tracking

 This works best when the team needs an ongoing view of one topic or narrative

-The best fit is a workflow organized around repeated topic review rather than one isolated search result.
+This works best for workflows organized around repeated topic review rather than one isolated search result.

 Social listening and brand teams